spiral/docs/docs/en/component/data-grid.md

 > **Note**
 > This is a simple example, but this function might be very helpful in case of complex SQL requests with joins.

-## Diverse Input Sources

-By default, the Grid Factory obtains data from `Spiral\DataGrid\InputInterface` which is closely bound to `Spiral\Http\Request\InputManager`.
-This fetches data directly from an HTTP request.

-However, the beauty of the data grid component lies in its malleability.
-It's not strictly tied to HTTP requests.
-Whether it's console command arguments, gRPC requests, or any other data source, the sky is the limit.
-Simply implement the `InputInterface` with your desired data source and integrate DataGrids as per your application's requirements.

 ## Pagination specifications